JSON List Processor¶

 Important Notes¶

-- The node runs items in parallel.
-Result ordering follows completion order, not necessarily the original input order.
+- Execution is concurrent using multiple workers.
+The 'results_json' list reflects completion order, not the original input order.

-- If results contain non-JSON-serializable types, they are converted to strings and a warning is appended to the execution log.
+- If a result cannot be serialized to JSON, it is converted to a string with a warning appended to the execution log.

 Troubleshooting¶